rikka-chunibyo/HIDPi/README.md

 sudo python3 HIDPi_Setup.py
 ```

-If your looking to run each individual command in the Python installer, follow this guide [HIDPi_Setup.md](https://github.com/rikka-chunibyo/HIDPi/blob/fd94a5a43bf75b7723eb34bdf506ec681762cc8b/HIDPi_Setup.md).
+If you're looking to run each individual command in the Python installer, follow this guide [HIDPi_Setup.md](https://github.com/rikka-chunibyo/HIDPi/blob/fd94a5a43bf75b7723eb34bdf506ec681762cc8b/HIDPi_Setup.md).

 ### Troubleshooting and Customizing
 Check if `/dev/hidg0` exists, if it doesn't make sure to check under different numbers.
 If it still doesn't exist, try running the setup again (don't reinstall the OS or anything, just run the setup again).